Nashville Scene: SouthComm Communications

 On August 19, 2009, former Nashville Scene publisher Ferrell announced that his Nashville-based media company, SouthComm Communications, was acquiring Nashville Scene from Village Voice Media.
 SouthComm was formed in late 2007 and spent much of its first two years acquiring media properties in Alpharetta, Ga., Nashville, Tenn., and Louisville, Ky.
 Southcomm also owned the Nashville Post.
 Kotz was not retained as editor when the paper was purchased by SouthComm.
 Jim Ridley, who served as senior writer under Garrigan and managing editor under Kotz, was named editor.
 His tenure began with the September 3, 2009 issue.

 On May 7, 2015, news editor Steve Cavendish announced that Daryl Cagle would contribute a weekly cartoon called "Metropolitan Planning Commission Funnies," focusing on city planning issues like umbilical houses, downtown cranes, Music Row demolitions and pop-up subdivisions.
 "Nashville is growing like a weed, and though officials talk about planning, they really just approve every stupid proposal."
 Cagle wrote on his blog.

 On April 9, 2016, Scene editor-in-chief Jim Ridley died at the age of 50 after suffering a cardiac event while at work.
 He had been with the paper as its film critic since 1989.

 Former news editor Steve Cavendish came back as the Scene's editor in July 2016.
 SouthComm enacted editorial layoffs a year later, and Cavendish was among those cut.
 Longtime staffer D. Patrick Rodgers — who previously served as music editor and managing editor — was named the Scene's editor in November 2017.

 Freeman Webb Company

 In May 2018, the Nashville Scene and the Nashville Post were purchased by the Freeman Webb Company, a company co-founded by Bill Freeman and Jimmy Webb which owns and manages "more than 16,000 apartment units and 1 million square feet of office space" in Tennessee, Alabama, Missouri, Georgia and Mississippi.

+Freedom of the press

+In 2024 Vanderbilt University police arrested a Nashville Scene reporter, who was released just hours later after a judge found no probable cause for his arrest.
+The Nashville district attorney additionally stated that he wouldn't charge a reporter for doing their job.